-Elegantly oriental: Narada Boutique.
-Looks like another corporate behemoth from outside, but dashes of oriental decor help this good-value place stand out.
+Looks like a corporate behemoth from the outside, but dashes of oriental decor inside help this good-value place stand out.

-The Bund , on the west bank of the Huangpu river, was where the great European trading houses and banks built their headquarters, competing to produce the grandest edifice.
-Today this strip of incongruously western architecture, facing the flashy skyscrapers of Pudong on the opposite bank, is China's Champs Élysées.
-If you're feeling flush, it boasts the city's plushest hotels, swankiest shops and a plethora of fine dining and upscale nightlife.
+The Bund , on the west bank of the Huangpu river, was where the great European trading houses and banks built their headquarters, competing to construct the grandest edifice.
+Today this strip of incongruously western buildings, facing the flashy skyscrapers of Pudong on the opposite bank, is China's Champs Élysées.
+If you're feeling flush, you'll find the city's plushest hotels here along with its swankiest shops and a plethora of fine dining and upscale nightlife establishments.

 In what was once the city's oldest gentleman's club, this stylishly updated heritage hotel is a feast of Neoclassical opulence.